History of the Jews in Kingston upon Hull: War service

 The touching letters of Marcus Segal, who was killed in 1917, from the trenches to his Hull-born mother, evoke life at the front.

-There were about 50 Hull Jewish men who died for their country in the Great War, although many more survived.
+About 50 Hull Jewish men died for their country in the Great War; many more fought but survived.
 A few of the communal tragedies were the deaths of Corporal (Cpl) Harry and Private (Pte) Marcus Silverstone, who were killed weeks apart on the Somme in 1916.
 Pte Max Kay (Chayet) of the Royal Army Medical Corps was born in Minsk, lived on Hessle Road, and died of wounds in Mesopotamia in 1916; he was mentioned in dispatches, and is remembered on the Basra Memorial.

 In January 1917, Cpl Harry Furman (aged 20) rescued his pal Pte Simon Levine (aged 21), before both died of their wounds.
 Later that year, Solomon Ellis (previously Moshinsky) was killed, six months before his brother Nathan.
 Louis Newman was killed in France in 1917, three months before his brother Charles died at Ypres.
 Abraham and Joseph Sultan also both died in the war.
 Lieutenant (Lt) Edward M. Gosschalk, (aged 33) whose father had been Sheriff of Hull, died in 1916.

 Sergeant (Sgt) Jack Aarons was wounded in 1916, and received the Military Medal in 1918; he lived until 1976.
 Pte.
 Louis Shapero also received the Military Medal for conspicuous bravery in rescuing a wounded officer whilst under fire.

 The first Jew to serve in the Royal Flying Corps was Wing Commander Joseph Kemper MBE; born in Hull, he was one of five Jews who served in both the RFC, and in the RAF in the Second World War.

 Home front

-In addition to the stress of having sons who were away at war, there was a surge of xenophobia at home (see Anti-Semitism, political).
+In addition to the stress of having sons who were away at war, there was a surge of xenophobia at home (see Anti-Semitism, Political).
 Bombing by German Zeppelins in Hull hit Jewish traders amidst others in Churchside marketplace, and homes such as that of Harris Needler's family.

 The wartime economy offered a boom in outfitting for the military, and even airplane work and naval salvage.
 The influenza pandemic, and a severe post-war depression eventually tipped many of the same businesses into bankruptcy.